pangolindex/components/src/components/WalletModal/docs.md

 ## How to use WalletConnet

-You neew do import `WalletConnectWallet` and create a new oject and add it on supportedWallets mapping
+You need do import `WalletConnectWallet` and create a new object and add it on supportedWallets mapping

 ```tsx
 import { WalletConnectWallet } from "@pangolindex/components";